sixty-north/cosmic-ray/docs/operators.md

 # Mutation Operators

+**TODO:** Update this to reflect the changes that occurred during celery development.

 In Cosmic Ray we use *mutation operators* to implement the various forms of mutation that we support.
 For each specific kind of mutation – constant replacement, break/continue swaps, and so forth – there is